drweissbrot-archive/ponygon-js/roles.md

 affiliation: villagers
 appears to be: villager
 ability: dies automatically in night n + 1, where n is the number of werewolves alive

+## Witch
+affiliation: villagers
+appears to be: villager
+ability: can protect one player per match, and kill one player per match, and can see who the werewolves targeted